Guides for Parents

 It’s always a good time to make your family’s well-being a high priority.
 The ‘Five Ways to Well-Being’ are suggestions that you can use as tips to improve family well-being.

-Sandra Hite, Director of Early Years at Dulwich College International, offers seven quick strategies for parents who want to connect with their child.
+Sandra Hite, Director of DUCKS at Dulwich College International, offers seven quick strategies for parents who want to connect with their child.

 Watch Melanie Ellis, Deputy Director of Senior School at Dulwich College (Singapore), share advice on how to have positive learning conversations with your teenager.